What are lung carcinoid tumors?

 Typical and atypical carcinoid tumors

 The other 2 types of lung neuroendocrine tumors are carcinoids.
-The rest of this document will only cover these 2 types of tumors.

 Typical and atypical carcinoid tumors look different under the microscope.